Valya Karnaval

 Valentina Vasilyevna Karnaukhova (Валенти́на Васи́льевна Карнау́хова; born 11 November 2001), known professionally as Karna.val or Valya Karnaval, is a Russian video blogger, TikTok personality, singer, and actress.

 In October 2020, the Russian edition of Forbes ranked Karnaval fifth on its inaugural list of the highest-paid TikTokers.
 By the end of that year, she was ranked sixth among the "top artists" in the Russian-speaking segment of TikTok, based on the frequency with which her songs were used in user-generated videos.
 Her song "Psych Ward" was also listed as the ninth most-used track on TikTok in 2020.

 Early life and education

 Karnaukova was born on 11 November 2001 in Rostov-on-Don, Russia.
+Her parents moved to Rostov-on-Don from Jizzakh, Uzbekistan.
 She engaged in athletics during her youth but had to discontinue due to health issues.
 She also studied dance.
 Until the age of 15, Karnaukova lived in the village of Novobataysk in the Rostov region, where her home was heated with a simple stove.
 According to Karnaval, she experienced bullying in school due to her family's financial situation.

 After completing the ninth grade at School No. 9 in Novobataysk, Karnaukova enrolled in the Rostov College of Advertising, Service, and Tourism.
 However, she eventually dropped out due to frequent absences.
 Forbes later reported that she had also enrolled in another local college but did not complete her studies there either.